<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=730207053839709&amp;ev=PageView&amp;noscript=1">

 1 min read

-Rainbow Build shines light on housing challenges for LGBTQ community
+Rainbow Build highlights housing challenges for LGBTQ community

-Rainbow Build shines light on housing challenges for LGBTQ community
+Rainbow Build highlights housing challenges for LGBTQ community

-Rainbow Build VolunteersLast week and this week, more than 60 volunteers are participating in the 4th annual Rainbow Build, which aims to raise awareness for issues involving affordable housing in the LGBTQ community.
+In the last two weeks of August, more than 100 volunteers participated in the 9th annual Rainbow Build, which raises awareness for issues involving affordable housing in the LGBTQ community.
 It’s an opportunity for LGBTQ volunteers and allies to spend a day building with us and learning about the unique housing challenges that impact this community.

-Twin Cities Habitat's Rainbow Build helps shine light on some of these housing challenges for the queer community, while LGBTQ volunteers and allies support our mission to make affordable housing for all people a matter of conscience.
+Twin Cities Habitat's Rainbow Build helps bring together advocates for justice across multiple intersecting issues.
 Thanks to the volunteers who spent the day on a Habitat construction site and to speakers who shared their organizations' work!

 Sign up to volunteer